What is Schema Markup? How important is it for local SEO?

 Schema for SEO

 We always recommend that our SEO clients include schema structured data markup as an important SEO technique.
 That’s because giving the search engines structured data helps them understand your webpages better and results in a ranking increase for you.
+It’s especially critical for local SEO.
 One study determined that websites with schema coding rank an average of four positions higher in search engine results than those without schema markup.

 Schema allows search engines to better understand addresses, dates of events, phone numbers, email addresses, and other information about you.
 So it helps Google understand: